 Do your homework

 Like any other investment, before making any decision regarding an IPO, you should review your investment goals and conduct a thorough analysis of the company, along with its growth prospects.
-Each IPO is unique and needs to be evaluated independently to determine its investment potential.
+There are distinctive risks associated with IPO investing, each IPO is unique, and it needs to be evaluated independently to determine its investment potential.